JQrdan/datastream-base/README.md

 [datastream-producer](https://github.com/JQrdan/datastream-producer)  - for producing data into the system

-The rest of these repositorys are all part of the project but are not necessary to run it as they docker images are hosted on dockerhub.
+The rest of these repositorys are all part of the project but are not necessary to run it as their docker images are hosted on dockerhub.

 [datastream-connect](https://github.com/JQrdan/datastream-connect)